 The overall requirement is at least 24 credits, regardless of how the courses add up in credit value.
-Please click on (Sping 2018 summary sheet unavailable at this time) for a list of those offered at Tandon.
+Please click here for a list of those offered at Tandon.

 Previously approved humanities electives taken at the Manhattan campus can be viewed by clicking here.